metrlith/CandyCrushWebPlayer/README.md

    - This allows you to edit or replay your custom level.

 4. **Play Your Level**
    - Use the **Play Level** option to open the Candy Crush Web Player in a new tab and load your level data.
-   - Alternatively, use **Play Level (Vanilla)** to play the level without any customizations.

 ## Notes